 Printer Ink Cartridges

-You may have noticed how printer ink companies are only too happy to sell printers at or below the manufacturing cost, knowing that they are going to more than make up for it by selling you replacement printer cartridges for the life of the printer.
+You may have noticed how companies are only too happy to sell printers at or below the manufacturing cost, knowing that they are going to more than make up for it by selling you replacement cartridges for the life of the printer.
 Believe it or not, ink and toner sales worldwide total $100 billion per year.

 The vast majority of us don't think to ask the salesman two key things when we are purchasing a printer.
-The first of which is 'how many pages will the ink cartridge print' and the second one is 'how much does it cost to replace the printer ink cartridges?'.
+The first of which is 'how many pages will the ink cartridge print' and the second one is 'how much does it cost to replace the cartridges?'.
 Many people do not know that it is possible for a new set of cartridges to cost you up to $200, which is nearly the cost of some inkjet printers!

-One way that a large number of people are managing to avoid the high cost of replacement cartridges is by refilling their ink cartridges at home.
+One way that a large number of people are managing to avoid the high cost of replacement cartridges is by refilling them at home.
 There are quite a number of refill kits available that contain the ink you require, in addition to an ink syringe for completing the refill.
 While you can save a great deal of money this way, it can be a very messy procedure and nowadays due to the very competitive prices of Generic inks not many people attempt doing refills.

-If like most people you don't want to go through the messy process of refilling your ink cartridges, there are now great savings to be had by using high quality compatible Ink Cartridges.
+If like most people you don't want to go through the messy process of refilling your cartridges, there are now great savings to be had by using high quality compatible Ink Cartridges.
 Compatible cartridges come in two main categories: